 Container adoption is increasing day by day.
 The organization you are working for might not be using containers, However, it is best to have a hands-on knowledge working with container technology like Docker.

 Nothing will gain knowledge like reading.
 Read at least one DevOps tech blog related to engineering.
-Follow all the engineering blogs like Netflix, Twitter, Google etc. Learn how they are are using the right toolsets, their deployment strategies and their latest open source projects.
+Follow all the engineering blogs like Netflix, Twitter, Google, etc. Learn how they are using the right toolsets, their deployment strategies and their latest open source projects.

 Follow like-minded people on LinkedIn, Reddit, Medium, Quora etc.

 It’s good to share with others about your experiences and learning.
 You can publish tutorials, learnings, and your experiences on your personal blog.
 It will help others and it will create a personal brand for yourself.
-It takes less than 30 minutes to set up a WordPress blog.
+It takes less than 30 minutes to set up a WordPress blog or a Medium blog.
+If you want help to start your blog, drop a message to us at [email protected]

-Whenever you a learn something new, you can write about it.
-It will be a reference you as well as others.
-You can share it on Linked in groups, Dzone etc..
+Whenever you learn something new, you can write about it.
+It will be a reference to you as well as others.
+You can share it on Linked in groups, Dzone, etc..

-We have covered some important aspects that would help you to work in DevOps environment.
-You can share your experiences by a blog post on devopscube.
-We are happy to publish it or you can leave a comment below.
+We have covered some important aspects that would help you to work in a DevOps environment.
+Let us know your thoughts and experiences in the comment section below.